 Guarantee periods

-So, if you chose a 10-year period and died after 5 years, your annuity income will continue to be paid to your named beneficiary or estate for a further 5 years after your death.
-If you die after the 10-year period, nothing is payable after your death (unless you also selected a joint life annuity and your partner survives you).
+Here is an example.
+You choose a 10-year guarantee period and die after 5 years.
+Your annuity income will continue to be paid to your named beneficiary or estate for a further 5 years after your death.

 Value protection